The Content Wrangler

 Scott is a founding member of Content Management Professionals, the leader San Francisco Content Strategy Content Marketing Pros, an Associate Fellow of the Society for Technical Communication, and writes regularly for content industry publications.
 He was listed by eContent magazine as one of the top 50 content marketing resources on and by Brand Quarterly as one of 50 Marketing Thought Leaders Over 50.

-Scott Abel delivers a quick review of content strategy, past, present, and future with an eye toward explaining the need for content strategists to find ways to leverage their skills to help the organizations they serve become information-enabled.
+Scott Abel presented a short review of the past 20 years — and provided a brief overview of the Fourth Industrial Revolution — with an eye toward explaining the need for content strategists to find ways to leverage their skills to help the organizations they serve become information-enabled.